RusDoomer/keysolution/README.md

 Lateral stretches are patterns that involve reaches into the outer index column with the index followed or preceded by middle finger use.
 - On QWERTY, `et`, `ct`, and 'eg` are all examples of LSBs.

-**HS (Half-Scissor)**
+**HR (Half-Russor)**
-A half-scissor is a pattern where one finger needs to stretch or contract to press a key on the top or bottom row and another finger on the same hand stays on the homerow.
+A half-russor is a pattern where one finger needs to stretch or contract to press a key on the top or bottom row and another finger on the same hand stays on the homerow.
-- `ok`, `sc`, and `rd` are common examples of half-scissors on QWERTY.
+- `ok`, `sc`, and `rd` are common examples of half-russors on QWERTY.

-**FS (Full-Scissor)**
+**FR (Full-Russor)**
-A full-scissor is a pattern where one finger needs to reach to the top row and another finger on the same hand needs to contract to hit the bottom row.
+A full-russor is a pattern where one finger needs to reach to the top row and another finger on the same hand needs to contract to hit the bottom row.
 (NOTE: One finger must be either middle or ring)
 - `cr`, `ex`, `xt` are all FSBs on QWERTY.

 ## Trigram Types